Metropolitan-Council/vmt-mode-shift-study/README.md

 ## Repository details

-**It is important that no private data or outputs be stored in the repository.**  See Handling data for details.

-### Organization: what's here

 Further details are available in READMEs within each subfolder.

 * `src` Source code for main tools.
 There are two: